UW-MLGEO/MLGeo-2024-Snowflake-Classification/README.md

 ### **Data Modalities and Formats:**
 * PHIPS ice crystal dataset
-  * Consists of ice crystal images in .PNG format, taken in-cloud
+  * Consists of ice crystal images in .PNG format, imaged in-cloud
   * Sampling rate: 1 Hz for duration of flight
   * Note: Due to storage constraints in this repository, the raw PHIPS image files are not included in data/raw/
 * P-3 aircraft meteorological/navigation dataset